Top 10 Patriotic Country Songs

 Proudest Lines: "So we raise her up every morning, take her down every night / We don't let her touch the ground, and we fold her up right / On second thought, I do like to brag / 'Cause I'm mighty proud of the ragged old flag."

-This flag has several badges of honor: A hole was from Washington crossing the Delaware, a rip was from the Battle of New Orleans and another from Vietnam.
+This song's titular flag has several badges of honor: A hole from Washington crossing the Delaware, a rip from the Battle of New Orleans, and another from Vietnam.

 Proudest Lines: "All gave some and some gave all / And some stood through for the red, white and blue / And some had to fall / And if you ever think of me / Think of all your liberties / And recall, some gave all."